yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 ## Jinxes
 ### Slayer
 Choose two players.
 Any demon if choosen dies.
+If a demon died the following night no new Demon can be created by the Hydra.